rinsagi/rinsagi/README.md

   i dont like loli/shota wtv tf theyre called
     <br>
   <br>
-  i dont mind overly sensitive people but it can cuase issues (i make alot of jokes i can reclaim) on this note know that i dont need ttgs ^_^ i wont be mad if u use them on me obvv its jsut pointless ok
+  i dont mind overly sensitive people but it can cause issues (i make alot of jokes i can reclaim) on this note ..know that i dont need ttgs ^_^ i wont be mad if u use them on me obvv its jsut pointless ok
     <br>
   <br>
   i am 16 turning 17 in january, 15-18 ish interactions r great, other ages try to limit or smth idk js be mindful of my age idc and if we r already friends know i lav u and obv ik ur not a weirdo #mwa